 Why Do I Need a Cholesterol Test?

 Cholesterol is a waxy, fat-like substance.
 Your liver makes all the cholesterol your body needs.
 But you take in more cholesterol from certain foods, such as those from animals.
 If you have too much cholesterol in your body, it can build up in the walls of your arteries (as "plaque") and eventually harden.
 This process, called atherosclerosis, actually narrows the arteries, making it harder for blood to get to your heart.

 Unfortunately, high cholesterol doesn't cause symptoms.
 In later stages of atherosclerosis, though, you may suffer angina -- severe chest pain from lack of blood flow to the heart.
 If an artery gets totally blocked, a heart attack results.
 A routine blood cholesterol test is a far better way of finding out what your cholesterol level is.

 What Does a Cholesterol Test Measure?

-In addition to measuring the total cholesterol in your blood, the standard cholesterol test (called a "lipoprotein profile") measures three specific kinds of fat:
+In addition to measuring the total cholesterol in your blood, the standard cholesterol test (called a "lipid panel") measures three specific kinds of fat: